-B. Employment During Terminal Leave
+B. Employment During Transition Leave

-- 1. Holding a civil office in state or local government: While on active duty (including transition leave) military officers are prohibited by 10 U.S.C. § 973(b) from holding a "civil office" with a state or local government. - 2.
-Civilian position in the U.S. Government: Military personnel on transition leave are authorized to accept a civilian position, career, or non-career, in the U.S. Government and receive the pay and allowances of that position as well as their military pay and allowances.
-(5 U.S.C. § 5534a) - 3.
-While on transition leave, military personnel are still active-duty service members, and the restrictions that apply to them while on active duty still apply.
-For example: - Restrictions on political activities. - Restrictions on outside employment.
+1. Holding a civil office in state or local government: While on active duty (including transition leave) military officers are prohibited by 10 U.S.C. § 973(b) from holding a "civil office" with a state or local government.

+2. Civilian position in the U.S. Government: Military personnel on transition leave are authorized to accept a civilian position, career, or non-career, in the U.S. Government and receive the pay and allowances of that position as well as their military pay and allowances.
+(5 U.S.C. § 5534a)

+3. While on transition leave, military personnel are still active-duty service members, and the restrictions that apply to them while on active duty still apply.
+For example:

+- Restrictions on political activities. - Restrictions on outside employment.
 If permission prior to engaging in outside employment is required, that requirement will most likely carry over to transition leave.
 Check with your supervisor. - 4.
 Restriction on representing others to the Federal Government: During transition leave: - Military officers may not represent anyone before an agency or court of the Federal Government, with or without compensation, on a matter in which the United States is a party or has a substantial interest.
 18 U.S.C. §§ 203, 205.
-Enlisted members are not subject to 18 U.S.C. §§ 203 or 205. - o For example, military officers may not interact or appear on behalf of their non-Federal employer before Federal employees whether or not in a Federal workplace.
+Enlisted members are not subject to 18 U.S.C. §§ 203 or 205.

+For example, military officers may not interact or appear on behalf of their non-Federal employer before Federal employees - whether or not in a Federal workplace.
 Being present in a Federal workplace on behalf of a non-Federal employer is a representation, with limited exceptions.
 Military officers on transition leave may work for a non-Federal employer, but only "behind the scenes" at the non-Federal employer's office, or otherwise away from the Federal workplace.

-V. REQUIREMENT TO REQUEST AN OPINION

-If you will be receiving compensation from a defense contractor within two years of leaving DoD, you are required to request a written opinion regarding the applicability of the post-employment restrictions to the activities you undertake on behalf of the defense contractor.
-This requirement applies to any employee who participated personally and substantially in an acquisition with a value in excess of \$10M and who serves or served in: (1) an Executive Schedule position; (2) a Senior Executive Service position; (3) a general or flag officer position; or (4) in the position of program manager, deputy program manager, procuring contracting officer, administrative contracting officer, source selection authority, member of the source selection evaluation board, or chief of a financial or technical evaluation.
-You must obtain this written opinion prior to accepting compensation from the contractor.

 VI.
+REQUIREMENT TO REQUEST AN OPINION (FY2008 NDAA, SECTION 847)

+If a DoD official will be receiving compensation from a defense contractor within two years of leaving DoD, the DoD official is required to request a written opinion regarding the applicability of the post-Government employment restrictions to the activities s/he will undertake on behalf of the defense contractor.
+This requirement applies to any DoD official who participated personally and substantially in an acquisition with a value in excess of \$10M and who serves or served in: (1) an Executive Schedule position; (2) a Senior Executive Service position; (3) a general or flag officer position; or (4) in the position of acquisition program manager/deputy program manager, procuring contracting officer, administrative contracting officer, source selection authority, member of the source selection evaluation board, or chief of a financial or technical evaluation.
+The DoD official must obtain this written opinion prior to accepting compensation from the contractor.

+VII.
 SECTION 304 OF THE NATIONAL SECURITY ACT OF 1947 (50 U.S.C. § 3073A)